The-Vijnana-Of-Coding/ESP32-debug/README.md

-# Debugging On/Off made Simple
+# Serial debugging made Simple
 #### A quick and easy project to demonstrate turning on/off debugging to Serial

 ##### 1. Add the isDegug.h file to your include file